165-Softtech-Patika-Java-Spring/bitirmeprojesi-cbarkinozer/README.md

 ### Explanation of the Design Decisions

+Explanation and demonstration video : https://youtu.be/-RJEkHBWOgs

 Time spent on the project : 80+ hours.

-Entity and controller design: [link]
+Entity and controller design: https://ibb.co/YhN70XQ

 - VatRate is stored in a table because I want API users to be able to specify desired VAT rates for specific products without changing the source code.